r00t-h4ck3r/real_world_infosec/README.md

 Electronic mail (email or e-mail) is a method of exchanging messages ("mail") between people using electronic devices.
 Invented by Ray Tomlinson
 Some early email systems required the author and the recipient to both be online at the same time, in common with instant messaging.
 Today's email systems are based on a store-and-forward model.
 Email servers accept, forward, deliver, and store messages.
 Neither the users nor their computers are required to be online simultaneously; they need to connect only briefly, typically to a mail server or a webmail interface for as long as it takes to send or receive messages.

-The basic Internet message format used for email,[33] is now defined by RFC 5322
+The basic Internet message format used for email is now defined by RFC 5322

 Each email message has a header (the "header section" of the message, according to the specification), comprising a number of fields ("header fields").
 Each field has a name ("field name" or "header field name"), which is followed by the separator character ":", and a value ("field body" or "header field body").